 Obviously vendors would prefer to create a vendor surplus if they can.
 They can often do this by innovating so that they can become more efficient.
 This increased efficiency allows them to reduce their costs and make a surplus even when selling at the equilibrium price (which is set by competing vendors who are less efficient and, therefore, have higher costs):

 The challenge for innovative vendors is that their competitors will imitate their innovations (or come up with different ones), increase their efficiency and lower their prices to compete, eating away at vendor surpluses.
 This is bad for individual vendors but is utterly brilliant for buyers (who receive a buyer surplus).
 This incentive for vendors to increase their efficiency is reason that the price of food, technology and other goods has fallen over time in market economies.

 It’s also why vendors would prefer to obtain a monopoly if they can – a market in which they’re the only seller and, therefore, have no competition from other vendors.
-Without that competition they can limit the quantity they sell and raise their prices to take an enormous vendor surplus for themselves at the expense of buyers:
+Without that competition they can limit the quantity they sell to a smaller set of buyers who place a higher value on their goods.
+They can then raise their prices to the maximum price that the last of those buyers is willing to pay.
+This allows the vendor to take an enormous vendor surplus for themselves at the expense of buyers:

 Now we’ve looked at free markets, efficiency and monopolies, we’re ready to understand what aggregators are doing.

 The Aggregator Surplus

 As we saw previously, aggregators are not vendors – they’re middlemen who run two-sided marketplaces.
 Aggregators sell the attention of buyers (on one side of the marketplace) to the vendors (on the other side of the marketplace) by manipulating the set of offers shown to buyers.

 This means that there are actually three different parties vying for the economic surplus: